In case you hadn’t noticed, it’s back to school and back to the same old news stories. Packed lunches are back in the press.

 I find it rather ludicrous that there are so many guidelines about school packed lunches; the dos and don’ts.

-My children have some choices regarding food and on quite a few occasions the opportunity to have something they consider a treat – I think it’s important and part of childhood.
+My children have some choices regarding food and on quite a few occasions the opportunity to have something they consider a treat.
+I think this is an important and part of childhood.
 Do they sit all day mainlining Haribo and Fruit Shoots?
-No (well apart from when we had ‘movie day’ so that my husband and I could decorate the spare room in a day without childcare)!
-They LOVE fruit and will always go and help themselves to some from the fruit bowl if they’re feeling peckish (it’s their first port of call for a snack), but equally will pounce on a biscuit if it’s offered.
+No. They LOVE fruit and will always go and help themselves to some from the fruit bowl if they’re feeling peckish (it’s their first port of call for a snack), but equally will pounce on a biscuit if it’s offered.
 I wouldn’t have it any other way.